-Policy/Requirements Traceability: 5 U.S.C. §552a(b)(1)
+Policy/Requirements Traceability: 5 U.S.C. § 552a(b)(1), NIST SP 800-53 Rev 5, Security and Privacy Controls for Information Systems and Organizations, AC-3, AC-6

 2. HUD shall establish and maintain an ongoing management oversight and quality assurance program to ensure that only authorized personnel have access to NDNH information.